Snowflake-Labs/sfguide-marketplace-accelerator2.0/README.md

 # sfguide-marketaplace-accelerator2.0
-Snowflake Marketplace Accelerator 2.0 speeds up monteization and inter/intra org collaboration
+Accelerator 2.0 aims to speed up launching products on marketplace and go-to-market globally within hours instead of weeks.
+It does so by delivering pre-built processes, blueprints and a guided workshop.